Ullswater is the second largest of the English Lakes after Windermere but regarded more populously as the most beautiful, I tend to agree.

-You can get around three quarters of the lake by car but it is that one quarter that is roadless and nature full that is a true wonder to walk.
+You can get around three quarters of the lake by car but it is that one quarter that is roadless and full of nature that is a true wonder to walk.
 From Howtown, situated halfway up the lake, back to Glenridding.

 To get to the start, as I said there are no roads on that part, you can jump aboard one of the Ullswater Steamers at Glenridding, safely knowing you shall be walking back to your car.
-In the summer they run every 45 minutes up and down the Lake to Pooley Bridge and back, stopping off half way along at Howton, the place I needed to be.
-The boats are not expensive at all.
-It was just £6.20 single today.
-Sit back relax and enjoy the scenery around too from the middle of the water en route
+This way you can park in Glenridding safely at any of the car parks available.
+There is one by the steamers dock itself.

 I have seen many guides say it takes about 3 hours, well, yes if not enjoying the gorgeous surroundings or pausing for a picnic in one of the many vantage viewpoints.
 Allow time to enjoy, a walk not to be rushed.

-The mountain ranges rise up in all directions and ahead of you as you wander the peaks of the Helvellyn Range heighten the backdrop.
+The mountain ranges rise up in all directions and ahead of you as you wander the peaks of the Helvellyn Range heightens the backdrop.
 The path occasionally meanders directly along the shoreline, the only sound is the lapping of the water on the small stone bay beaches.

 All in all it is one of those walks you never forget nor never say you wouldn’t do again.
-It is a beauty in every sense and i have returned before and shall return again…. never a doubt.
+It is a beauty in every sense and I have returned before and shall return again, never a doubt.